 build.getText()

-(a Properties
+build.getProperties() (a Properties instance)

 build.getSlavename()